WeMakeBetterApps/MortarLib/README.md

 <hr />

-Currently supports Flow 0.7, and Mortar 0.16
+Currently supports Flow 0.7, and Mortar 0.16.
+Will be updated to Flow 0.9 when it's officially released.

 Gradle Usage:
 ```groovy